 The choices you make today shape your tomorrows.

-To support your mental/emotional wellbeing and to help you start living into your fullest potential, we offer Cognitive Behavioral Therapy (CBT) based coaching sessions via Zoom or tele-conferencing.
+To support your mental/emotional wellbeing and to help you start living into your fullest potential, we offer Cognitive Behavioral Therapy (CBT) and Mindfulness-Based Sress Reduction (MBSR) Coaching via Zoom or tele-conferencing.

 Meet with someone who is trained to create a safe and supportive environment for you to gain the tools you need to heal from past trauma, find hope in the midst of present suffering, heal from loss, manage anxiety or depression, cultivate healthy boundaries, set and accomplish your goals, and nurture loving relationships with yourself and others.